Kunle Adewale: Early life and education

 Adewale was born on 13 May 1981 as the ninth child in the family of fourteen children in Mushin, a suburb of Lagos State where he went on to complete his primary and secondary school education at Mushin Mainland Model Primary School before proceeding to St. Joseph Boy's Secondary School, Surulere, Lagos.
 Thereafter, he proceeded to Auchi Polytechnic to study Painting and General Arts and later obtained a Bachelor of Art degree in Fine and Applied Arts from Obafemi Awolowo University, Ile-Ife.
-He went on to study Civic Leadership from Tulane University, New Orleans in 2015 and Arts in Medicine summer intensive from the University of Florida.
+He went on to study Civic Leadership from Tulane University, New Orleans, in 2015 and Arts in Medicine summer intensive from the University of Florida.

 Art career

-Adewale started art during his teenage years working on comics, Bible characters, creative writings and later metamorphose to doing it professionally.
+Adewale started art during his teenage years working on comics, Bible characters, creative writings and later metamorphosed to doing it professionally.

 In 2019, he was honoured for his contributions to arts in medicine field by the Mayor of Cincinnati, Mayor John Cranley as August 2, 2019 was proclaimed as “Kunle Adewale Day” in Cincinnati, Ohio, USA and became the first International Artist in Residence of the Eyes of the Artists Foundation.